evgeniyDorogoy/evgeniyDorogoy.github.io/README.md

 Having custom domain for github pages is a common practice, so [here is](https://medium.com/@benwiz/how-to-deploy-github-pages-with-aws-route-53-registered-custom-domain-and-force-https-bbea801e5ea3) a good primer on how to do that:

+## Misc

+1. Default image size for the article:

+A4 794 x 1123 with 96 PPI